Parents Need to Know

 - Other suggestive or offensive sayings or graphics

-Students are expected to wear church-appropriate clothing to Sunday classes.
-Students are expected to wear school-appropriate clothing to Wednesday classes.
+Students are expected to wear church-appropriate clothing to Sunday Religious Education.
+Students are expected to wear school-appropriate clothing to Wednesday session.

-The following items are among those not permitted during any Religious Education classes:
+The following items are among those not permitted during Religious Education:

 - Hats, caps, knits caps, or bandannas.